 To implement this feature, we need to edit the template file of the article detail page.
-According to the template conventions of AnQiCMS, the template file for the article detail page is usually located in your template directory under the{模型table}/detail.htmlFor example, if it is an article model, it is usuallyarticle/detail.html.
+According to the template conventions of AnQiCMS, the template file for the article detail page is usually located in your template directory.{模型table}/detail.htmlFor example, if it is an article model, it is usuallyarticle/detail.html.

-When editing the template file, you can add the following code snippet to the location where you want to display links to the previous and next articles, such as at the bottom or sidebar of the article content.
+When editing the template file, you can add the following code snippet to the location where you want to display the links to the previous and next articles, such as at the bottom or sidebar of the article content.

-Basic Usage Example (Title Only):
+Basic Usage Example (Only Display Title):

-Let's see how to simply display the link and title of the previous article:
+First, let's see how to simply display the link and title of the previous article:

 <div class="article-navigation">